 Among China’s well kept secrets, one caught the imagination of Americans – Chinese Wu Shu Kung Fu.
 Wu shu History is an important component of the cultural heritage of China, with a rich content that has remained untarnished over the centuries.
 Literally translated, “wu” is military, “shu” is art.
 Wu Shu Kung Fu therefore means the art of fighting, or martial arts.

 Previously, Wu Shu Kung Fu figured significantly in the simple matter of survival through China’s many wars and political upheaval.
-Today, Wu Shu Kung Fu has been organized and systematized into a formal branch of study in the performance arts by the Chinese.
-It reigns as the most poular national sport in the country of 1.3 billion people, practiced by the young and old alike.
+Today, Wu Shu Kung Fu has been organised and systematised into a formal branch of study in the performance arts by the Chinese.
+It reigns as the most popular national sport in the country of 1.3 billion people, practiced by the young and old alike.
 It’s emphasis has shifted from combat to performance, and it is practiced for its method of achieving heath, self-defense skills, mental discipline, recreational pursuit and competition.

 Although still in budding stages in many countries, Wu Shu Kung Fu is an established international sport.
 In 1990, wushu was inducted as an official medal event in the Asian Games.
 Since then World Championships have taken place with 56 nations participating.
 Wushu is also vying for the Olympic games in the 21st century.